Recognized Subspecies in VA: None

 The Eastern Red-backed Salamander is considered the most abundant terrestrial vertebrate in Virginia.
 This means if one searches in good habitat, then they should find many.
 This species is highly variable, and often misidentified as other salamanders species.
 This species has several sister species that patrol only a small area, and can likely only do so because the Red-back does not thrive at very high altitudes.

-Red-backs get their name from their very common “Red-backed” phase, though have other notable phases.
+Red-backs get their name from their very common “Red-backed” phase (ranging from maroon to orange), though have other notable phases.
 “Lead-backs” are very common, which is a phase that lacks the dorsal stripe all together.
-There are also “Gold-backs”, with a yellow-gold stripe, and “Ivory-backs” with white stripes.
+There are also “Yellow-backs”, with a yellow-gold stripe, and “Ivory-backs” with a white stripe.
 All of these small Plethodons have salt-n-pepper flanks and venters and a coastal grove count of 18-20.

 Similar Species: Several small Plethodon species across the state look similar Eastern Red-backed Salamanders.
 There are too many to go through great detail here, but all of these species will have more discriminatory information on their own pages, but I will attempt a “lightning round” approach below.